-Top 5 3rd Quarter Trades of Le - GuruFocus.com
+Top 5 3rd Quarter Trades of LE - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, LexAurum Advisors, LLC bought 25,564 shares of ARCA:LRGF for a total holding of 31,522.
-The trade had a 0.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $39.94.
+During the quarter, LEAVELL INVESTMENT MANAGEMENT, INC. bought 102,193 shares of ARCA:IBDP for a total holding of 508,520.
+The trade had a 0.2% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $24.59.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.